 - 11. Zinc and Manganese Phosphating

-- This lesson will provide operational and troubleshooting guidance for zinc and manganese phosphate coatings, as applied in the aerospace industry.
+- This lesson provides operational and trouble-shooting guidance for zinc and manganese phosphate coatings applied in the aerospace industry.

 - 12. LHE Zinc-Nickel Alloy Plating

-- This lesson will provide chemistry, operation and troubleshooting guidance for the zinc-nickel plating process designated by Boeing as an alternate to the low embrittlement cadmium plating process.
+- This lesson provides chemistry, operation and troubleshooting guidance for the zinc-nickel plating process designated by Boeing as an alternative to the low embrittlement cadmium plating process.